-Using the HeartFlow Analysis allowed Dennis, David and their physicians to have more information at their disposal to help properly diagnose and treat their coronary artery disease.
+A doctor looking at monitors showing heartflow and CT scans Using the HeartFlow Analysis allowed Dennis, David and their physicians to have more information at their disposal to help properly diagnose and treat their coronary artery disease.

 In both scenarios, the patients and their physicians had an open dialogue about their symptoms and options for diagnosis.

 Similar to these examples, regular, open communication from both sides can help prevent misdiagnosis or missed diagnosis.
 It can also help to combat medical fears and anxieties that keep people from talking to their doctors and seeking the right treatment.